ntop/ntopng/doc/src/web_gui/categories.rst

 to prepare it to be used by ntopng.

-After this feature is enabled, by clicking on the "Edit Rules" button it will be possible edit an application rules rirectly from the gui and add new protocols.
+After this feature is enabled, by clicking on the "Edit Rules" button it will be possible edit an application rules rirectly from the GUI and add new protocols.
 It's important to note that rules and new protocols will only be created and applied after a restart of ntopng.